 Because I've been practicing lovingkindness for many years, I go straight for my edges here!
 I purposefully pick someone I feel disrespected by or with whom I vehemently disagree, like a politician or a political commentator.
 Wishing for a person who is a thorn in your side to be peaceful and to be free from suffering may be a challenge, but it turns lovingkindness practice into a liberation practice.

 The goal of lovingkindness practice is to cultivate benevolence and friendliness in this fashion until it's a mental state that arises effortlessly.
 At that point, you'll find it increasingly natural to greet all living beings with kindness and friendliness.

-Note: The theme of this article is expanded on in Chapter 15 ("Kindness and Friendliness") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: The theme of this article is expanded on in Chapter 15 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
 The chapter includes a discussion of how to handle resistance to the practice.

 © 2012 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books: